* For the filling:

 Mix the sauce with a little water and pour into the bowl, adding the red wine.

 Add salt and pepper and cook for 12 hours at low heat, carefully monitoring the cooking diluting with hot water or wine if the liquid gets too dry.

-After the set time for cooking, the sauce will be very limited.
+After the set time for cooking, the sauce will be minimal.

 Stir with a wooden spoon to mix well.

-If the compound proves to be very hard, increasing the dose of Parmesan cheese and breadcrumbs.
+If the compound proves to be very hard, increase the dose of Parmesan cheese and breadcrumbs.

-Roll it out in one or more thin sheets, after leaving the rest covered with a damp cloth for 30 minutes and then prepared anolini and cook in boiling chicken broth, transfer them in a bowl and sprinkle with the service of Emmental.
+Roll it out in one or more thin sheets, after leaving the rest covered with a damp cloth for 30 minutes, then prepare anolini and cook in boiling chicken broth, transfer them in a bowl and sprinkle with the service of Emmental.